Dot and the Kangaroo (film): Soundtrack

 The film featured an original soundtrack including several lyrical melodies composed by Bob Young with lyrics John Palmer, and Marion Von Alderstein, while Bob Young provided additional lyrics, and they were recorded by Maurie Wilmore.
-A soundtrack album was released in the year of 1982 combined with the soundtrack of Around the World with Dot.
+A soundtrack album was released in 1982 combined with the soundtrack of Around the World with Dot.
 The music from Dot and the Kangaroo appears on the B-side.

 Reception

 The film was a success, being screened around the world and returning its cost within three years.
 It allowed Yoram Gross to enlarge his production company and market his family films in the U.S. Additionally, the film's use of animation set against photographic backgrounds established the style for many of his later films.

 Release

-In the 1980s, the first eight films were released on VHS in the U.S., the first one by Magnetic Video, the next two by CBS/Fox Video and the next five by Family Home Entertainment.
+In the 1980s, the first seven films were released on VHS in the U.S., the first one by Magnetic Video, the next two by CBS/Fox Video and the next four by Family Home Entertainment.
 A DVD version of the film was released on 30 October 2001 by Hen's Tooth Video.
 In Australia there is a complete series DVD set of all the Dot films.
-They also were released on DVD on Digiview Entertainment.
+They were also released on DVD on Digiview Entertainment.
 One of them is the first film which was released in 2005 by Digiview Productions and re-released in 2006 by Digiview Entertainment.
 It was then released by TUTM Home Entertainment on 1 November 2009, as the Digiview copies went out-of-print since Digiview's closure.
 The copyright for the film in the U.S. is unclear despite being released after the enactment of the Copyright Act of 1976.
-A Blu-ray release on July 2, 2013 by 20th Century Fox and Arrow Films.

-The various films were shown on the Disney Channel in the late 1980s through the 1990s in the U.S., and on the Canadian Family Channel.
+The various films were shown on the Disney Channel in the late 1980s through the 1990s in the US, and on the Canadian Family Channel.